A Statement on AI Use at Digital Heritage Consulting

 What I Won’t Do with AI

-• I won’t present AI-assisted work as my own without disclosure.
+- I won’t present AI-supported work as my own without disclosure.

-• All AI-assisted content carries a transparency badge that links to this page.
+- All AI-supported content carries a transparency badge that links to this page.

-• I won’t publish AI-assisted research without verification and validation with links to primary sources.
+- I won’t publish AI-supported research without verification and validation with links to primary sources.

 Why Claude

 Like many AI users in spring 2026, I chose Claude AI over other tools because its parent company Anthropic’s public reasoning about what it won’t do most closely matches my own values — not because it’s perfect, but because the reasoning is visible and the lines are being defended.
 When the Pentagon demanded unrestricted access including mass domestic surveillance and fully autonomous weapons, Anthropic refused at the cost of a $200 million contract.
-That can change, and I’m watching it.
-Read Claude’s Constitution for more information about how Anthropic governs Claude.
+I’m also aware of active copyright litigation against Anthropic by music rights organizations over training data, which Anthropic defends as fair use, and of the lawsuit filed by Reddit alleging data scraping without consent.
+These cases change fast, and I’m watching them closely.

 I use a Pro version of Claude most importantly because I’m a data management professional and I want to understand what a paid version can actually do.
 Hands-on practice is how I learn.